-In the event the separation resulting from the death of the employee, the City shall contribute twenty-five percent (25%) of an eligible employee's accumulated sick leave in the form of a cash distribution to the estate of the employee.
+In the event the separation resulting from a non "line-of-duty-death" of the employee (as defined by the State of Washington), the City shall contribute twenty-five percent (25%) of an eligible employee's accumulated sick leave in the form of a cash distribution to the estate of the employee.
 The maximum amount of the benefit described herein shall be \$10,000.00, based upon the salary in effect at the time of employee's death.